 I think that's exactly the spot where potential revolutionary ideas are born.
 What if we don't take our current solutions for granted but start from scratch instead?

 I find Laravel to be a good example.
 You could easily say that, 10 years ago, the problem of "MVC frameworks for PHP" had already been solved by several frameworks; why would we need another one?
 And yet, Laravel managed to outgrow every other framework in just a few years time.
-There's quite a few data sources confirming that.
-For example, here's Laravel compared to other major PHP frameworks over the years on Google Trends:
+There's quite a few data sources confirming that:

 - JetBrains' Developer Ecosystem Survey

 - Packagist stats, comparing the relative growth of Laravel and Symfony